 Overview: This required series of courses has been developed by the College Counselor to aid our students in researching and selecting the colleges or universities that will best meet their needs and to assist them in the process of application.
 These seminars are required at each grade level and students earn no credit.
 Classes may meet once per week during a trimester or may be offered as periodic seminars during the trimester.

 Sophomore Seminar - Sophomore Seminar classes are offered by the College Counselors during the spring trimester.
 These classes will focus on a variety of topics including the importance of self-reflection in the college process; strategies for developing a strong personal statement; and an introduction to Naviance, WMA’s college counseling software.
 This course has been designed to help our students find educational opportunities – primarily programs of study in postsecondary institutions – that are consistent with the their occupational interests.
-All sophomores are administered the Self-Directed Search Assessment in the spring trimester.
+All sophomores are administered the Self-Directed Search Assessment.